Keeping Yourself Pure (Part 4. Making A Covenant With Your Mind/Heart)

 "And you He made alive, who were dead in trespasses and sin."
 (Ephesians 2:1)

 Now we are in a redeemed condition, but still dwell in a difficult place as saved Christians.
 We dwell in a "tent" of flesh (our body), according to the apostle Paul.
-In this temporary residence we are imperfect sinners that lust and crave and think evil.
+In this temporary residence, we are imperfect sinners that lust and crave and think evil.
 Our natural inclination is to sin all the time.
 We have read the Bible and therefore realize that a wonderful miracle happened when we acknowledged our sin and called on Jesus to save us.
-God heard and paid for our sin by the shed blood of Christ.
+God heard the cry out to Him and paid for our sin by the shed blood of Christ.
 And then He sent His Spirit to live with us inside our tent of flesh.
-Our spirit inside this body that was dead was "made alive."
+At that moment our spirit inside this body that was dead was "made alive."
 It was not actually dead as we think of death, but the word means that our human spirit was not connected to God in any way.
 That non-connection would have continued to the time when our tent became weak and fell away in death.
 Then our spirit and soul which did not have Jesus as Savior would have been separated from Him for all time in a place designed for the evil angels that rebelled against God at the beginning of time.
 When each of us, as sinners, call on Jesus to save us that connection is made to God and our spirit is "hid with God" in heavenly places in Christ Jesus."
 Our human spirit that is declared clean is now connected to God in heaven.

 "For we know that if our earthly house, this tent, [our earthly body] is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
 For in this we groan, earnestly desiring to be clothed with our habitation which is from heaven, if indeed, having been clothed, we shall not be found naked.
 For we who are in this tent groan, being burdened, not because we want to be unclothed, but further clothed, that mortality be swallowed up in life."
 (2 Corinthians 5:1-4)